One man's treasure is another's trash.

 - The Fractured Fairy Tales version of King Midas encounters this when, in an attempt to improve his public image, gives himself the "Golden Touch" (actually just discreetly painting objects gold).
 His subjects clamor to the castle to get various objects turned gold, but they do it so much that gold eventually becomes worthless to them.
 The kingdom shifts from the gold standard to turnips—something comparatively valuable, but which King Midas doesn't have, making him the poorest person in his own kingdom.

-- Inverted on the Mighty Max cartoon show when Max and his friends end up fighting a band of aliens who seemingly want to conquer and plunder the Earth.
-Eventually, he realizes that the aliens are only looking for nuclear waste, which is toxic to Earthlings but which the aliens use as fuel.
-The episode ends with the aliens leaving amicably after they get the waste they were seeking.
+- Inverted on the Mighty Max cartoon: Max and his friends end up fighting a band of aliens who seemingly want to conquer and plunder the Earth.
+Eventually, he realizes that what the aliens want is toxic waste, which they use for fuel.
+Realizing that the planet would actually benefit without this, Max quickly "surrenders" and agrees to pay the aliens the "tribute" regularly.

-- In Transformers Generation One, Transformers tend to see gold as worthless, though Decepticons understand that it can be used to bribe humans.
+- In The Transformers, Transformers tend to see gold as worthless, though Decepticons understand that it can be used to bribe humans.
 Starscream understands its usefulness in electronics, as in one episode he demands gold and uses it to construct an electromagnetic generator.
 In "Nightmare Planet", a princess offers to pay Springer and Razorclaw with gold.
 Springer says that won't be necessary, but Razorclaw is intrigued, prompting a fan theory that Razorclaw likes gold because it is pretty.

 - One episode of Teenage Mutant Ninja Turtles 1987 has the heroes in a halfshell meet a race of turtle aliens.
 The aliens have machines that can make gold, but only use it for building material as they absorb nutrients from gold-reflected light.
 The aliens want to move to Earth, but the turtles realize that their gold-makers would wreck havoc on the economy.